klyff/pact-message-provider/README.md

-# Consumer-Driven-Contract Test for a Spring Boot Message Consumer
+# Consumer-Driven-Contract Test for a Spring Boot Message Provider

 This module shows how to use Pact to implement a contract test for a message provider.
 Also, using Kafka as Message Stream Queue